Content Coaching: do it yourself, but don't go it alone

 Why do I do this work?

-I've got two answers to this question: the practical answer, and the passionate answer.
+I've got two answers to this question: the practical answer, and the personal answer.

 On the practical side, in my work as a freelance writer, I kept running into a few of the same challenges over and over again.
 First, some of the small business owners who wanted to hire me, couldn’t afford me.
 Their most sustainable option was to write their own content, but they didn't know how.
 And second, I found that most of my clients truly needed help defining their brands before any content could be written – no matter who was going to write it.
 So I’ve turned my past experiences – as a copywriter, business coach, journalist, communications manager, and grant writer – toward this new venture.